 About the Harsh Truth Series

 In life, you can’t control alot of things – this is the harshest truth about life.
 But there is one thing you can control and that is yourself and your reactions to the never ending challenges life will throw at you.
 The harsh truths is a bi-weekly interview showcasing the harshness embedded in different spheres of life and academics.
-Today’s edition focuses on the harsh truths about radiography in Nigeria.
+Today’s edition focuses on the Medical Laboratory Scientist and Student.

 The harsh Truth Series enables you embrace your own reality and realise that you alone can make you happy.

 An Interview with Scientist Olayinka Gbenga about the harsh truths of being a Medical Laboratory Scientist and Student